ukparliament/ontologies/meta/search-prototype/index.md

 ## Data and content flow

 The bulk of the data and content in Parliamentary Search originates in line of business systems in the procedural offices of the two Houses.
-Where APIs to these systems have not been built, some data is keyed into a system called <abbr title="Odds and Sods Information System">OASIS by</abbr> staff in IDMS in the Commons Library.
+Where APIs to these systems have not been built, some data is keyed into a system called <abbr title="Odds and Sods Information System">OASIS by</abbr> staff in IDMS.
 Research Briefings from both Libraries are also included.

 Where APIs exist, these send out change notifications to a service called Harvester.
 Harvester takes these notifications, transforms them to RDF and pushes data into the Search and Indexing triple store.